 Update: Following with Fallen

 I noticed how smooth and laborious the whole process was when equalizing my two other characters.
 Basically, all you have to do is complete the expansion or season campaign.
 Next, you’re ready for the gameplay loop until you reach the endgame.
-In Destiny 2: Beyond Light, you also had to replay post-campaign explorations such as Born in the Darkness to get additional incentives for the Stasis subclass.
+You also had to replay post-campaign explorations such as Born in the Darkness to get additional incentives for the Stasis subclass.

 Again, this is similar to the game play loop / design.
 For the most part these goals (whether from Exo Stranger or from Varix), you are repeating the same tasks or revisiting the places you were during the campaign.
 How many times do I have to communicate with the dark and have a “super-fiesta” to understand how stasis works?
 That is why I have a checklist to kill many groups using stasis after the campaign, at the same time I am already doing it throughout the game.